meglou752/SEM-Group-Project/README.md

 #### Week1
 - Assigned Scrum Master to Charlene
-- Assigned Project Owner to Megan
+- Assigned Product Owner to Megan
 - Created a Discord Server for communication
 - Integrated Github with Discord for documentation
 - Set up Issues templates and milestones for the backlog/progress tracking